-where the coefficient Q is a combination of properties related physical phenomena like surface different inhomogeneousness, electro-active species, inhibitor adsorption, porous layer formation, etc., j is an imaginary number $(j^2 = -1)$, ω is the angular frequency ($\omega = 2\pi f$) and the exponent n has values between -1 and 1.
-A value of -1 is a characteristic for an inductance, a value 1 corresponds to a resistor, and a value of 0.5 can be assigned to diffusion phenomenon [21].
+where the coefficient Q is a combination of properties related to different physical phenomena like surface inhomogeneousness, electro-active species, inhibitor adsorption, porous layer formation, etc., j is an imaginary number ($j^2 = -1$), ω is the angular frequency ($\omega = 2\pi f$) and the exponent n has values between -1 and 1.
+A value of -1is a characteristic for an inductance, a value 1 corresponds to

+Volume 3 Issue 5, May 2014 www.ijsr.net Licensed Under Creative Commons Attribution CC BY a resistor, and a value of 0.5 can be assigned to the diffusion phenomenon [21].

-3.4.
-Explanation for Inhibition
+3.4 Explanation for inhibition

-The gravimetric and electrochemical results show that, P1 and P2 are efficient for carbon steel corrosion in 0.5 M H2SO4.
-The better performance was seen in the case of P2 (C9H7N7O2S) than P1 (C5H4N4O).
-The higher inhibition efficiency of P2 can be explained by the presence of the extra imidazole group and sulfur atom in its molecular structure, which is considered to be active centers of adsorption.
-The presence of such groups in molecular structure of inhibitor molecule increases electron density on adsorption centers and leading to an easier electron transfer from the functional group to the metal surface, producing greater coordinate bonding and higher inhibition efficiency.
-The inhibition effect of investigated purine inhibitors in H2SO4 solution can be explained as follows: purine inhibitor might be protonated in the acid solution as following:
+The gravimetric and electrochemical results show that, PPO and ISP are efficient for carbon steel corrosion in 1.0 mol dm-3 HCl; better performance is seen in the case of ISP $(C_9H_7N_7O_2S)$ than PPO $(C_5H_4N_4O)$.
+The agreement between the inhibition efficiencies obtained from gravimetric and electrochemical methods are quite well.
+The higher inhibition efficiency of ISP can be explained by the presence of the extra imidazole group and S atom in its molecular structure, which are considered to be active centers of adsorption.
+The presence of such groups in the molecular structure of the inhibitor molecule increases the electron density on adsorption centers and leading to an easier electron transfer from the functional group to the metal surface, producing greater coordinate bonding and higher inhibition efficiency.
+The inhibition effect of investigating purine inhibitors in HCl solution can be explained as follows: purine inhibitor might be protonated in the acid solution as following:

-$$Inh + xH^{+} \leftrightarrow \left[InhH{x}\right]^{x+} \tag{13}$$
+$$Inh + xH^+ \leftrightarrow [InhH_x]^{x+}$$ (13)

 Thus, in aqueous acidic solutions, the inhibitor exists either as: (1) neutral molecules or (2) in the form of cations (protonated inhibitor).
 Generally, two modes of adsorption could be considered.
 The neutral inhibitor may be adsorbed on the metal surface via the adsorption mechanism, involving the displacement of water molecules from the metal surface and the sharing electrons between the heteroatom's and iron surface.
-The inhibitor molecules can be also adsorbed on the metal surface on the basis of donor-acceptor interactions between π -electrons of the heterocyclic and vacant d-orbitals of iron surface.
-In another hand, could adsorb on the metal surface, and then the protonated inhibitor may adsorb through electrostatic interactions between the positively charged inhibitor and already adsorbed sulfate ions [22].
-It should be noted that the molecular structure of poronated inhibitor remains unchanged with respect to its neutral form, the heteroatoms on the ring remaining strongly blocked, so when protonated purine inhibitor adsorbed on the metal surface, co-ordinate bond may be formed by partial transference of electrons from the polar heteroatom's to the metal surface.
+The inhibitor molecules can be also adsorbed on the metal surface on the basis of donor- acceptor interactions between π -electrons of the heterocyclic and vacant d-orbitals of iron surface.
+In other hand, Cl could adsorb on the metal surface, and then the protonated inhibitor may adsorb through electrostatic interactions between the positively charged inhibitor and already adsorbed sulfate ions [22].